Heathrow has announced it will begin temperature screening of passengers.

-Chief executive John Holland-Kaye said it will trial technologies and processes which could form the basis of a common international standard for health screening at airports in a bid to encourage passengers to return to flying.
+Heathrow chief executive John Holland-Kaye said it will trial technologies and processes that could form the basis of a common international standard for health screening at airports in a bid to encourage passengers to return to flying.

-Temperature screening of passengers has been in use by airports in some countries for several weeks as part of measures to tackle the coronavirus pandemic.
+Temperature screening of passengers has been in use by airports in some countries for several weeks.

 We are to trial new technologies and processes to reduce the risk of #COVID19 and rebuild passenger confidence in flying.— Heathrow Airport (@HeathrowAirport) May 6, 2020